momiji15/gittingit/howto.md

 - If you want to make sure all is well, type `git remote -v` to see what's up.
 - Now you're going to have to get those commits from the master repository so you will need to type `git fetch upstream`.
 - And now you're going to merge those changes to your local master branch: `git merge upstream/master`

+### You forked someone's repo but that person made some commits.
+Now your forked repo is behind.
+- Go to your forked repo.
+- Click on "Create pull request."

+### You were able to fork someone's repo, but now you need to put it in your local directory.
+Type `git pull origin master`